getify/TNG-Hooks/README.md

     return count;
 }

-// will be TNG-wrapped, one handler for each button function onClick(evt) {
+// will be TNG-wrapped twice, one handler for each button function onClick(evt) {
     var hitCount = useHitCounter();  // using a "custom hook"